KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_variants/README.md

 In other words, **this is not a literal mapping** in its glTF form – exporters, take note.

+Implicitly, if the application has no active variant, it should also fall back on vanilla glTF behavior.
+For most use cases, we recommend that one of the variants always corresponds to the default vanilla glTF material for each primitive, so that there exists some one-to-one with viewers which do not support the extension, but this is not a strict requirement.
+The decision of whether to include a separate option to switch to the no active variant case is left as a decision to compliant applications based on their respective use cases.

 ## The variant mapping as glTF JSON

 A snippet of a mesh implementing shoe holes which uses this extension might look like: